Atul-dubal/Python-QR-Code-Scanner-Billing-System/README.md

 - **Billing/Invoicing**: Enables users to generate invoices for purchases.
 - **Barcode Generation**: Generates barcodes for products using QR codes.
 - **Database Integration**: Utilizes SQLite for storing product and user data.

-## 🚀 Want Access to the Source Code?

-The source code for this project is not publicly available in this repository.
-If you're interested in accessing the source code:

-📧 **Contact me via email**: `atuldubal199@gmail.com`
-Or reach out to me on **[LinkedIn](https://in.linkedin.com/in/atul-dubal-4a3a66288)**.
-Or Whatsapp me on `+91 8928333079`

 ## Installation